digital-asset/daml/daml-lf/spec/daml-lf-1.rst

        | 'to_any' @τ e                              -- ExpToAny: Wrap a value of the given type in Any
        | 'from_any' @τ e                            -- ExpToAny: Extract a value of the given from Any or return None
        | 'type_rep' @τ                              -- ExpToTypeRep: A type representation
+       |  u                                         -- ExpUpdate: Update expression
+       |  s                                         -- ExpScenario: Scenario expression
+       -- [*Available in version >= 1.dev*]
        | 'make_any_exception' @τ eₘ eₚ              -- ExpMakeAnyException: Turn a concrete exception into an 'AnyException'
        | 'from_any_exception' @τ e                  -- ExpFromAnyException: Extract a concrete exception from an 'AnyException'
-       |  u                                         -- ExpUpdate: Update expression
-       |  s                                         -- ExpScenario: Scenario expression

   Patterns
     p